Bihar Elections 2020: CM Nitish Kumar is tired and can't handle Bihar, says RJD leader Tejashwi Yadav

 Bihar Elections 2020: CM Nitish Kumar is tired and can't handle Bihar, says RJD leader Tejashwi Yada

-Patna, Oct 16: Ahead of the Bihar Assembly polls, Rashtriya Janata Dal (RJD) leader Tejashwi Yadav slammed Bihar Chief Minister Nitish Kumar over developmental issues in the state and saying that he was tired and couldn't handle the state.
+Patna, Oct 16: Ahead of the Bihar Assembly polls, Rashtriya Janata Dal (RJD) leader Tejashwi Yadav slammed Bihar Chief Minister Nitish Kumar over developmental issues in the state saying he was tired and couldn't handle the state.

 Lashing out at CM Nitish Kumar over unemployment, education and health infrastructure in the state, Tejashwi accused Nitish Kumar of making excuses instead of delivering governance to the people of the state.